stfc/cloud/README.md

 wstokendir : A directory to store NoVNC tokens in

-wsgi_enabled : Set to true if you want to launch this application behind something like Apache cloudPlatform : OpenStack or OpenNebula
+wsgi_enabled : Set to true if you want to launch this application behind something like Apache cloudPlatform : openstack or opennebula
+aqProfiles: URL of aquilon profiles directory
 ```